themoonisacheese/2bored2wait/README.md

 2. Download this repository with the green button (top right of this page).
 If you downloaded it as zip, unzip it.
 3. Open a terminal and navigate to the folder you downloaded it in.
 4. Run `npm install`
-5. Copy config/config.json.example and name it config.json.
-Replace DISCORDBOT_FLAG and WEBSERVER_FLAG with true or false to your liking, then replace MINECRAFT_PROXY_PORT and WEB_UI_PORT with valid ports.
-Edit other values to your preference.
+5. Copy config/default.json and name it config/local.json.
+Edit the values to your preference.
 6. For trust reasons, this tool does not update automatically.
 Check back here once in a while to see if there are any updates.

 # How to use